Some organizations may have considered a DAM (Digital Asset Management) system, but thought:

 - “We don’t need to save money now.”

-- “We can’t find anything in timely manner and we’re okay with that.”
+- “We can’t find anything promptly, and we’re okay with that.”

 - “We can wait until tomorrow when the other office is open with the files we need for that presentation today.”